maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 ---
 This is not a song about his lips
 This is not another tender wish
-That was then and these were diffenerent days
+That was then these different days
-Even now I sometimes miss the taste
+Even now, sometimes miss the taste
-This is not a song about the night
+This is not a song about night
-We were young and everything was right when all the things we did just seem to work
+We were young and everything was right
+When all the things we did just seem it don't work
-Now the news is oh
+Now the news is old
-and it just seem to hurt
+It all just seems to hurt
-just seem to hurt
+just seems to hurt

-Don't talk about what've we are
+Don't talk about what we are
-Don't talk about what've we been
+Don't talk about what we've been
 What's done
 is done
 I don't want to talk about it

-It's just never one mistake
+It's never just one mistake
-It's just never one heartbreak
+It's never just one heart break
 What's done
 is done
 I don't want to talk about it

-This is not for all the tears we cried
+This is not for all the tears we've cried
-This is not another worthless battlefield
+It's not another worthlessly little to fight
-It all comes back to me with no regerts
+It all comes back to me but no regrets
-I rather let it go than just forget
+I'd rather let it go and just forget
 Just forget

-Don't talk about what've we are
+Don't talk about what we are
-Don't talk about what've we been
+Don't talk about what we've been
-What done
+What's done
 is done
 I don't want to talk about it
-It's just never one mistake
+It's never just one mistake
-It's just never one heartbreak
+It's never just one heart break
 What's done
 is done
 I don't want to talk about it

-All of the good that remains
+All love is all good that we made is all bad made me couldn't take
-All that memory contains
+All that is still on display
-All that is still in it's place after he walked away
+after he walked away
 He is the reason
-You are the reason why I
+You were the reason why I

-Don't talk about what've we are
+Don't talk about what we are
-Don't talk about what've we been
+Don't talk about what we've been
 What's done
 is done
 I don't want to talk about it
-It's just never one mistake
+It's never just one mistake
-It's just never one heartbreak
+It's never just one heart break
 What's done
 is done
 I don't want to talk about it

-Don't talk about what've we are don't talk about what've we been what's done is done is done is done
+Don't talk about what we are
+Don't talk about what we've been
+What's done
+is done
+It's done
+It's done
 I don't want to talk about it
 I don't want to talk about it
 It's done
 It's done
 I don't want to talk about it

-It's just never one mistake
+It's never just one mistake
-It's just never one heartbreak
+It's never just one heart break
 What's done
 is done
 I don't want to talk about it